Tortricinae

 (NCBI-index: 1.100917)

-As with several leafrollers of the Archips spp., the male of the beautiful Pine Tortrix (Archips oporana) is also smaller and more marked than the female.
-The forewing of the male is purplish-brown with reddish-brown markings surrounded by a thin white line.
+As with several leafrollers of the Archips spp., the beautiful Pine Tortrix (Archips oporana) male is also smaller and more marked than the female.
+The male’s forewing is purplish-brown with reddish-brown markings surrounded by a thin white line.
 The females have a pale purplish-brown with reddish-brown markings and a net-like pattern all over the wing.
 The hindwing is grey-brown with a coppery glow in the male, while it is more orange in the female.
-The flying period is from June to July in one generation and the wingspan is 19-28mm.
+The flying period is from June to July in one generation, and the wingspan is 19-28mm.
 The larvae feed amongst the needles.
-Host plant: Scots Pine and Silver Fir.
+Host plant: Scots Pine, Silver Fir.
 Dutch name: Fraaie dennenbladroller.
 Frisian name:

 Flying period: